 - Can I use walking/running poles?
 Yes – but please be considerate to other runners.

 - Is there a minimum age?
-Trail Running SA now offers discount entry for children.
 Our policy is as follows:

 - Children 15 or under must be running with the supervision of an adult.
 It is up to the adult how to define what supervision extends to.

 - Children under 18 must have an adult present at the event.

 - What do I need to bring to an event?
-Besides suitable running clothes and shoes, the main things you need to bring is a hydration container and a mobile phone.
+Besides suitable running clothes and shoes, the main things you need to bring are a hydration container and a mobile phone.
 We supply professional first aid staff at our events and the first aid number is printed on the back of your race bib.
 Safety pins are supplied for attaching your bib.

 - Do I need to print my registration info?
 There is no need to print anything to come along to an event.